J.Lo’s Reformation Looks Are a Must-Have for Any Honeymoon

-Jennifer Lopez Wore Two Reformation Dresses on Her Honeymoon: Shop Her Paris Getaway Looks
+Jennifer Lopez Wore Two Reformation Dresses on Her Honeymoon: Shop Her Romantic Paris Looks

 Jennifer Lopez and Ben Affleck embarked on their Paris honeymoon earlier this week, and Jennifer Lopez gave us a whole new reason to revamp our wardrobe.
 The newly married couple recently kicked off their European honeymoon literally in style.
 While Ben Affleck looked sensational in his all-blue ensemble, his outfit merely lent support to his (new) leading lady, Jennifer Lopez's Reformation dresses.